 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
-You can monitor access to your applications from managed and unmanaged devices, and optionally block access from devices not managed by your organization.
+You can monitor access to your applications from trusted and untrusted devices, and optionally block access from devices not trusted by your organization.

 Before enabling the Trusted Endpoints policy on your applications, you'll need to configure your managed mobile devices.
 This guide walks you through Google Workspace configuration for Android mobile devices.

 Note that this Duo G Suite management integration and the Duo Mobile management integration for verifying endpoints are mutually exclusive.
 You won't be able to use G Suite for verification if a management integration for Duo Mobile exists.

 The new G Suite integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.